Origin and Fact About Indian Rugs & Carpets

 3. How are Indian rugs knotted?

 Indian carpets have one-of-a-kind designs.
 Since the rugs are all made by hand and were inspired by surroundings or carvings on the walls of ancient monuments and buildings, therefore, no pieces were alike.
 The motifs on Indian rugs incorporate intricate details that form an unrepeatable pattern.
-Each strand of yarn is tied with a hand, transforming it into a piece of art.
-Since the work of hands is involved, it makes the carpet imperfect yet unique in all aspects.
+Each strand of yarn is tied with a hand, transforming into a piece of art.
+Since the work of hands is involved, the carpet is imperfect yet unique in all aspects.

 indian handmade carpets online to buy online